dansmyers/Networks/Sprint-1-Network_Fundamentals/README.md

 Next, watch [this video](https://www.youtube.com/watch?v=kCuyS7ihr_E), which does a good job explaining the connection between the OSI 7-layer reference model and the TCP/IP
 Internet architecture.
 The video does include an extensive list of different protocols that exist at each level: you don't need to memorize these.

-After that, you can look at [Chapter 1.3 in the Peterson and Davie text](https://book.systemsapproach.org/foundation/architecture.html).
+After that, you can look at [Chapters 1.1 and 1.3 in the Peterson and Davie text](https://book.systemsapproach.org/foundation/architecture.html).
 The 7-layer model is introduced about halfway through the chapter.
 I suggest starting there, then backing up a little bit to read the beginning of the chapter, which is more abstract.
 What you want to emphasize in your reading is how the common protocols of the modern Internet (TCP, IP, etc.) map to the layers of the reference model.

 ## Network Performance